Foco: Argentina's People's Revolutionary Army

 In Argentina, the People's Revolutionary Army (ERP), led by Roberto Santucho, attempted to create a foco in the Tucumán Province.
 The attempt failed after the government of Isabel Perón signed in February 1975 the secret presidential decree 261, which ordered the army to neutralize and/or annihilate the ERP.
 Destined to collapse without any external pressure, ERP was not supported by a foreign power and lacked support of the working class.
-Operativo Independencia gave power to the Argentine Armed Forces to "execute all military operations necessary for the effects of neutralizing or annihilating the action of subversive elements acting in the Province of Tucumán".
+Operativo Independencia gave power to the Argentine Armed Forces to "execute all military operations necessary for the effects of neutralizing or annihilating the action of subversive elements acting in the Province of Tucumán."

 Criticism

 Urban guerilla strategists

-Abraham Guillén was a writer who frequently made studies of urban warfare in European revolutions, and noted critic of foco theory.
+Abraham Guillén was a writer who frequently made studies of urban warfare in European revolutions and a noted critic of foco theory.
 While he agreed with Guevara in their shared criticism of American imperialism, Guillén argued that the foco strategy was unideal compared to a strategy of urban warfare.
 Guillén regarded the foco as petit-bourgeois in origin.
 He regarded that very few peasants and workers actually joined these guerilla armies.
 He also argued that these rural guerillas only supplied for easy victories by the reigning state power who could easily defeat isolated rebels in the countryside who lacked connections to military resources.
 Guillén instead argued revolution was possible during dire political crisis, with a mass workers alliance, and taking place in urban centers where most modernized nations populations resided.

 The Tupamaros guerillas of Uruguay are also noted critics of foco theory.
 While the Tupamaros agreed with much of Guevara's theory of revolution, they argued that the rural theatre was inefficient for a rebel army.
 The urban setting houses a greater population which means more sympathizers to rely on.
 A rural setting is also open to military attack while a city is more populated and delicate which discourages open combat by the state.